kyma-project/kyma/components/api-gateway-migrator/README.md

     ```

 For more examples take a look into ./examples folder.
-You can find there also an example of a complicated api object that will NOT be automatically migrated by this tool: ./examples/invalid.for.migration.input.yaml
+You can find there also an example of a complex api object that will NOT be automatically migrated by this tool: [complex api](./examples/invalid.for.migration.input.yaml)
 Such objects can still be migrated manually using rather complex regular expressions for paths.
-You can see an example of manually created ApiRule that corresponds to a complicated api it in the file: ./examples/invalid.for.migration.output.yaml.
+You can see an example of manually created ApiRule that corresponds to a complicated api it in the file: [complex ApiRule](./examples/invalid.for.migration.output.yaml.)

 ## The rules for skipping api objects